nlohmann/std_json/proposal.md

 *Effect:* Converts a JSON value of type `BasicJsonType` into a specified data type.

 *Precondition:*
-- all: The specified JSON value must not be of type `value_t::null`.
+- all: The specified JSON value must not be of type `json_type::null`.
 - (11): The specified forward list must contain the same data type as the JSON value.

 *Postcondition:* The specified data type holds a copy of the contents of the given